 Sexual Exploitation – Overview

 In fact, many teens feel safer and more confident flirting online than face-to-face.
-But it’s also important for young people to be aware that not every relationship online is a safe or healthy one.
+As well, hate groups and disinformation agents play on exaggerated fears of child kidnappings by strangers (of which there are only around 100 per year in the United States),[1] making things more difficult for legitimate anti-trafficking organizations.[2]
+It is important, though, for young people to be aware that not every relationship is a safe or healthy one.

-Research has shown that not all youth are equally at risk of online sexual exploitation.
-Instead, predators identify young people who are the most vulnerable and begin a process of grooming that may lead to exchanging sexual talk, photos or videos online or to meeting in person.[1]
+Not all youth are equally at risk of online sexual exploitation.
+Instead, predators identify young people who are the most vulnerable and begin a process of grooming that may lead to exchanging sexual talk, photos or videos online or to meeting in person.[3]
+Most often, exploitative relationships begin with people who are not “strangers” but are already in young people’s lives – particularly people in a position of trust, such as family members, coaches and youth group volunteers – using digital media as a way of communicating privately with their targets.[4]

-The majority of victims of sexual exploitation are girls, though boys who are gay or who are questioning their sexuality are also more likely to be victims.[2]
-An exception is “sextortion,” a form of sexual exploitation that involves persuading young people to share explicit photos and then blackmailing them with the threat of sharing those, and which is experienced more often by boys than girls.[3]
-In all forms of sexual exploitation, nearly all victims are teens,[4] with an average age of thirteen and a half.[5]
-There is some evidence that Black[6] and Indigenous[7] girls are at greater risk as well.
+The majority of victims of sexual exploitation are girls, though boys who are gay or questioning their sexuality are also more likely to be victims.[5]
+An exception is “sextortion,” a form of sexual exploitation that involves persuading young people to share explicit photos and then blackmailing them with the threat of sharing those, and which is experienced more often by boys than girls.[6]
+With the advent of artificial intelligence capable of creating realistic images – including naked or sexual ones - of real people, youth may be targets of sextortion even if they have never taken or shared images of themselves.[7]
+In all forms of sexual exploitation, nearly all victims are teens,[8] with an average age of thirteen and a half.[9]
+There is some evidence that Black[10] and Indigenous[11] girls are at greater risk, as well.

-In general, the young people who are vulnerable to online exploitation are those who are vulnerable offline as well: youth who have experienced physical or sexual abuse, who suffer from depression, or who lack close relationships with family or peers are all more likely to be targeted by predators,[8] as are youth who have intellectual disabilities or autism spectrum disorder.[9]
-Young people who have not learned about normal sexual development and healthy sexuality, who have not been taught the differences between appropriate and inappropriate sexual behaviour, and do not feel they can talk to their parents or guardians about sexuality are also at increased risk of being targeted, as are those who encounter pornography in the home and who are frequently unsupervised online or offline.[10]
+In general, the young people who are vulnerable to online exploitation are those who are vulnerable offline as well: one study found that 96% of youth who reported online sexual solicitation “also reported experiencing offline victimization such as being sexually harassed, experiencing emotional abuse by a caregiver, assault, or rape.”[12]
+Youth who have experienced physical or sexual abuse, who suffer from depression, or who lack close relationships with family or peers are all more likely to be targeted by predators,[13] as are youth who have intellectual disabilities or autism spectrum disorder.[14]
+Young people who have not learned about normal sexual development and healthy sexuality, who have not been taught the differences between appropriate and inappropriate sexual behaviour, and do not feel they can talk to their parents or guardians about sexuality are also at increased risk of being targeted, as are those who encounter pornography in the home and who are frequently unsupervised online or offline.[15]

 With the exception of fully anonymous platforms, it’s not possible to identify particular games or social networks as being more risky spaces than others.
+Different platforms do, however, have varying success in limiting their use for sharing child sexual abuse material: research has found that of mainstream platforms, Instagram and X are most often used by youth sharing or selling self-generated CSAM, while it “does not appear to proliferate” on TikTok.[18]
 In almost every case, young people prefer to use online spaces to communicate with friends and family.
-However, would-be predators will often make their first contact with vulnerable youth in a mainstream space and then try to move the conversation either to private messages or to an online space where they will not be observed.[11]
+However, would-be predators will often make their first contact with vulnerable youth in a mainstream space and then try to move the conversation either to private messages or to an online space where they will not be observed.[19]
+As well, young women in particular report being encouraged by online contacts and influencers to participate in the sex-oriented subscription site OnlyFans, which is often presented as “a fantasy that it was a safe way to do sex work and be spoiled and taken care of.”[20]
+Once they start making money from risqué or partially nude images, “young women are compelled to raise their game by sharing more and more of their bodies, and perform sexual acts requested by subscribers to maintain their interest, increase their popularity and earn more money.”[21]

 [3] Kloess, J. A., Seymour-Smith, S., Hamilton-Giachritsis, C. E., Long, M. L., Shipley, D., & Beech, A. R. (2017).
 A qualitative analysis of offenders’ modus operandi in sexually exploitative interactions with children online.
 Sexual Abuse, 29(6), 563-591.